johnpaulfarmer/va-veteran-population/README.md

 The goal is to get up, make available for the public to use in a machine readable format, in a way that can be updated and curated by the public.

-* National Veteran Population By Age Group
+* National Veteran Population By Age Group [csv](national-veteran-population-age-group.csv)
 * National Veteran Population By Period Served
 * National Veteran Population By Race
 * National Veteran Population By Branch